Aashishsharma/Learnings/RDBMS/RDBMS.md

 /*all joins, it's better to have the ON condition*/
 ```

+## Query order of execution
+1. Get data (FROM, JOIN)
+The FROM clause, and subsequent JOINs are first executed to determine the total working set of data that is being queried.
+This includes subqueries in this clause
+2. Filter the rows (Where)
+3. Group rows (Group by)
+The remaining rows after the WHERE constraints are applied are then grouped based on common values in the column specified in the GROUP BY clause.
+As a result of the grouping, there will only be as many rows as there are unique values in that column.
+4. Aggregate funcs are run on those grouped rows
+5. Fitler the groups (Having)
+the constraints in the HAVING clause are then applied to the grouped rows, discard the grouped rows that don't satisfy the constraint
+6. Return the expression (Select then distinct)
+7. Order and Paging (Order by & Limit / offset)

 ## Aggregate, group by and having
 ```SQL
 SELECT AVG(release_year) FROM albums;